mohitbaviskar/Shop-Management/README.md

 # Pizza Shop Management System

 Project done by:

 Arya Gandhi (MIS - 111803151)

 Mohit Baviskar (MIS - 111803148)

 Introduction:

 The traditional way of running a pizza place involves a lot of hassles like maintaining a handwritten ledger, managing multiple tasks at the same time manually which sometimes lead to mismanagement.
 An emerging solution to this problem is to develop an automated and easy to use and maintain database management system for running the shop.
 This system is supposed to eliminate and in some cases reduce the hardships faced in the current system.
 The main objective of this system is to help maintain the staff data, menu of the shop, available ingredients, requirements for each dish, suppliers, customer data, orders, purchases and transactions.

 Technology stack used:

 Frontend : HTML, CSS, Bootstrap
 Backend : PHP
 Database : MySQL

+Details:

+The ER diagram, relational schema, functional dependancies and normalisation process for this project can be checked in the FDs and Normalisation pdf file.

+The frontend look of this project can be seen in the dbms_screenshots folder.

+The database DDL and DML entries can be found in the shop.sql file.

+A simple way to run this project is to save all the files and folders directly into the htdocs folder of XAMPP, import the shop.sql file into the MySQL database and open the files in localhost on any browser after running the apache and sql server on XAMPP.

 The designed system performs the following tasks: